 As the co-founder of BLNDN, a hair care line specifically designed to protect and repair even the heaviest chemical damage, I felt that this was perfect opportunity to walk you through my experience and the things that you should consider if you want to go platinum.

 Cutting hair is a skill and coloring hair is a skill.
 Just because a hairdresser is amazing at cutting, doesn’t mean they’ll be experts in coloring hair.
 Think about it, a sculptor isn’t always a good painter, and a painter may not know how to sculpt.
 With the increase in the use of social media helping stylists build their brands and show off their work, Instagram is a great place to start when you want to find the right colorist.
 I met Kristina at a BLNDN event after I had followed her on Instagram for a while.
 She’s well known for gorgeous mermaid hair and has a portfolio of insanely vivid colors.
 To get bright colors to stand out, you MUST lift the hair to a platinum shade first and paint over the lightened hair with strong pigments like Pulp Riot.
-Because of Kristina's work, I knew that she’d be very experienced at safely lightening hair.
+Because of Kristina's talent, I knew that she’d be very experienced at safely lightening hair.

 Make a 5-10 min appointment with your hairdresser a week or so before your color service.
 This will allow your colorist to check out the quality of your hair and the current level of pigment.
 If you’ve done a lot of processing in the past, your hair will be much more vulnerable to bleach than hair that hasn’t been chemically processed.
 It was one of those rare times in my life where my hair was minimally processed, just a few balayaged pieces.
 I also have short hair, so much of the processed ends had been cut off over the last few months.
 The longer your hair and the more processing you’ve done, the more complicated the process is.

-After you lift the hair and essentially "dissolve" the natural color of your hair, your hairdresser with need to deposit color back on the hair to neutralize the yellow brassy tones and give it a cool icy tone.
+After you lift the hair and essentially "dissolve" the natural pigment of your hair, your hairdresser with need to deposit color back on the hair to neutralize the yellow brassy tones and give it a cool icy tone.
 Toner is demi-permanent hair color, and typically is applied in the shampoo bowl.
 It lasts for about 5-10 washes, but can last longer if you wash sparingly, and use a color safe toning shampoo like Brighten You and or toning rinse like Tone You.

 Bottom line, choose an experienced hairdresser and have realistic expectations.
 Also, don’t forget that your hairdresser is a professional and her time is worth a lot, whether you were her only client that day, or she had 10 other appointments.
 Just because the menu says “$200 for color” doesn’t mean that a 6 hour multi-process appointment should cost $200.
 Going platinum isn’t easy, nor is it cheap, but man it is worth it when the results turn out like this.